How to Temper Chocolate for Shiny Results

 Step 1: Chop the Chocolate

-Chop your chocolate into even pieces that are no larger than half an inch square, then place two-thirds of the chocolate in a stainless steel bowl.
+Chop your chocolate into even pieces that are no larger than a 1/2-inch square, then place two-thirds of the chocolate in the stainless steel bowl.

 Step 2: Prepare the Double Boiler